Trying to Conceive? Follow This 90-Day Preconception Checklist

 Skip to a section:

-As the nurse manager for Illume Fertility's Trumbull office who has been with the practice for over 18 years, I feel privileged to have been a part of so many family-building journeys - each with their own unique path.
+As a registered nurse who has been with Illume Fertility for over 20 years, I feel privileged to have been a part of so many family-building journeys - each with their own unique path.

-However, the one thing every journey has in common is the preparation stage.
-We wholeheartedly believe in the benefits of optimizing your preconception health before beginning fertility treatment (or trying to conceive on your own).
-Becoming the healthiest version of yourself before starting treatment increases your chances of having a successful pregnancy - which is what we're all rooting for!
+At Illume, we wholeheartedly believe in the benefits of optimizing your preconception health before beginning fertility treatment (or trying to conceive on your own).
+Becoming the healthiest version of yourself before starting treatment increases your chances of having a successful pregnancy, which is what we're all rooting for!

 What can I do to increase my chances of getting pregnant?